This collection includes the flora families of the less dominant species of plants found in the Blue Mountains.

 Bladderworts are carnivorous plants that take in and digest small organisms through their leaves.
 This species flower is 14mm wide and 9 mm deep.
 U. dichotoma is similar but has two flowers.

-A sibling of the herb St. John's Wort (Hypericum perforatum).
+A sibling of the European herb St. John's Wort (Hypericum perforatum).

 The flowers are about 1cm across and the leaves near the flowers are appressed.